We now have an FAQ list that we hope will help

-Price to Win is the price at which you will likely win a competition based on how all competitors are evaluated by the buyer, Price and Non-Price factors taken into consideration.
+Price to Win is the price at which you will likely win a competition based on how all competitors are evaluated by the buyer; Price and Non-Price factors are taken into consideration.
 Price to Win is also shorthand for the process and professional function of evaluating competitions.

 Creates a repeatable process to develop enhanced win strategies

 Captures uncertainty utilizing Monte Carlo Simulations

 TruPredict is a high-performance simulation framework designed to run on common commercial pcs.
 While it is completely compatible with lower spec systems for performance reasons, it is recommended to have a least a minimum of 8 GB of RAM.

 All model data is self-contained within the local TruPredict model file.

 How does TruPredict® help my organization?